cast-org/figuration/docs/components/cards.md

 Only applies to small devices and above.

 Groups have support for both a `table` style layout, along with both the opt-in flexbox and [full flexbox](/layout/flexbox#full-flexbox-mode) modes.
-If using the opt-in method, simply add a `.card-group-flex` class to the `.card-group` element.
+To use the opt-in method, simply add a `.card-group-flex` class to the `.card-group` element.

 {% example html %}
 <div class="card-group">